 Object oriented testing benefits from tight integration with the programming platform.
-Tools based on this principle understand the platform’s technology and they are able to identify individual GUI objects (components), read their properties and interact with them.
+Tools based on this principle understand the platform’s technology, and are able to identify individual GUI objects (components), read their properties and interact with them.
 They can handle test steps such as “verify that there are two buttons labelled ‘OK’ and ‘Cancel'” or “find out whether the ‘OK’ button is enabled or disabled”.

 Object oriented testing tools typically invoke actions on the GUI components through the platform APIs.
-For example, to simulate a mouse click on a Java component JButton one may call the button’s doClick() method.
+For example, to simulate a mouse click on a Java component JButton, one may call the button’s doClick() method.
 Some tools in this category are also able to generate the keyboard and pointer events on the OS level through posting to the system event queues.
-Verification of test results is usually done through checking of existence or state of a particular GUI component, such as “Check that there’s a text field labelled ‘Result’ and contains the text of ‘1’”.
+Verification of test results is commonly done through checking of existence or state of a particular GUI component, such as “Check that there’s a text field labelled ‘Result’ and contains the text of ‘1’”.

 Object oriented testing approach prevails among automated testing tools today thanks to:

 - Vertical capability focus allowing to exploit specific features of the programming platform,

 - Robustness of test scripts thanks to ability to identify properties and invoke actions of individual GUI components,